gyunamister/performance_prediction/README.md

 ### Appendix

 Below is the further experimental results for the paper titled "Predicting Performances in Business Processes uisng Deep Neural Networks".
+We conduct experiments on three datasets used in case studies by varying the prefix length (i.e., *horizon*).

-#### Effect of varying the prefix length on healthcare process
+#### 1. Effect of varying *horizon* on healthcare service process

 ##### Task 1